 Title: Retired Principal

-Joan of Arc Souza, Retired Principal at St. Francis School, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in youth ministry.
+William E. George, Jr., Retired Principal at Candler County School District, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in vocational training.

 For more information, please visit: